Embracing Uncertainty: How to Make a Hard Decision

 Decisions are about feelings.

 Does that surprise you to read?
 Maybe you’ve absorbed the popular idea that emotions are the enemy of sound, rational, goal-oriented decision making.
 In reality, having a good connection with your feelings is the only way to set meaningful goals in the first place, from which wise decisions can flow.
 Your feelings are a source of information, pointing the way toward the life you want.
 When you can tune into them, the right decisions become clear.
+This article will show you how.

-Joining me are two of my Growing Self colleagues with a lot of experience with this topic.
+I’ve also recorded an episode of the Love, Happiness and Success podcast on this topic, featuring two of my Growing Self colleagues with a lot of experience with this topic.
 Alejandra P. is a marriage counselor on our team who helps people find clarity about their relationships, and Kristi H. is an experienced career coach and counselor who helps people navigate big, bold career changes.
+You can tune in on this page, Apple podcasts, Spotify, or wherever you listen.

-How to Make a Hard Decision: Episode Highlights
+How to Make a Hard Decision

 You can’t know for sure whether you’ll look back some day and regret changing your career path, or ending a relationship, or committing to a relationship, or making any other important, life-altering choice.
 For many people, this uncertainty provokes a lot of anxiety.
 We may even feel paralyzed by it, and procrastinate on making the decision until inaction closes off some options and effectively makes it for us.